-- Increase the district performance index rank as compared to all Ohio school districts on the Local Report Card from #17 to #16.
-If a ranking is not calculated, the District performance index score shall be 106.1 or greater.
+- Increase the district performance index rank as compared to all Ohio school districts on the Local Report Card from #17 to #16 or the District performance index score percentage shall be 90% or greater.

 Benchmark 2: Facilitate a year or more of growth for every year of instruction

-- Earn a Progress Component Grade of B or better on the Local Report Card.
+- Earn a Progress Component Rating of Four Stars or better on the Local Report Card.

 Benchmark 3: Meet or exceed State’s achievement gap closing standards for identified subgroups

-- Earn a Gap Closing Component Grade of A on the Local Report Card.
+- Earn a Gap Closing Component Rating of Four Stars on the Local Report Card.

 Benchmark 4: Graduate students who are college and career ready

-- Students in the Class of 2021 taking the ACT or SAT will earn a mean score that is at least 20% higher than the state average as reported by the ACT College Readiness Report or the SAT Cohort Annual Report.
+- Students in the Class of 2022 taking the SAT will earn a mean score that is at least 20% higher than the state average as reported by the SAT Cohort Annual Report.